lhgarciadiaz/github-final-project/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you for considering contributing to our project!
-Here's how you can help. \n All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.